 - 1/4 cup fresh chopped parsley

 - Kosher salt and freshly ground black pepper

 - In a small bowl, whisk together flour and 1/2 cup broth; add to the dutch oven.
 Stir in chicken and remaining 4 cups of chicken broth.
 Add bay leaf and season with salt and pepper, to taste.
-Bring to a boil, reduce heat to medium-low and simmer 25 minutes, partially covered.
+Bring back to a boil, reduce heat to medium-low and simmer for 25 minutes, partially covered.